-Check back soon for a complete list of our policies and FAQ.
+Check here regularly for an updated list of our policies and FAQ.

-Please note, these policies are subject to change.
+Please note, these policies are subject to change without notice.

 In order to maintain and promote a safe and enjoyable environment for all attendees, their families, and guests of Pacific Media Expo (PMX), we ask that you observe the following rules and regulations:

 - Please have your badge visible at all times during the event.

 - No nudity, including partial nudity.
 (Body paint is not considered covering).

 - All types of masks (full or partial) are strictly prohibited; you must not cover your face.

 - No smoking or vaping, except in areas specifically designated for smoking/vaping.

 - No smoking or consuming of cannabis (marijuana) on the premises at all times.

 - No use or possession of any illegal substances, narcotic or other illegal drugs will be allowed on the premises.
 Anyone found under the influence of the aforementioned substances and drugs will be denied entrance into the event.